aarnphm/aarnphm.github.io/content/_index.md

 and actually explore on topics I want to learn more, so here we go 🚀

 Since all my notes and thoughts are scattered amongs too many platforms (Slack, Discord, Notion, Apple Notes, Samsung Notes), it will take a while for me to move everything here, so please be patient 🐣

+While I can't give you a tour of the garden, here are some of the links you can start
+exploring:

+- [Every so slightly blank canvas](/cache): Collection of thoughts that I jot down!
+- [Exploration easel](/cache/Projects.md): List of projects I have built throughout the year!
+-